gomorpheus/morpheus-docs/services/archives.rst

 Scripts
 -------

-{morpheus} automatically generates syntax for creating a link to a file in your Scripts.
+|morpheus| automatically generates syntax for creating a link to a file in your Scripts.
 When the Script is generated, it will create a temporary link to download the file and return the URL of that link.
 This link is made available to the public.
 It is accessible to any user or script that can reach the appliance.
 Downloading the file only requires knowing the URL, which includes a secret token parameter.
 You can specify the number of seconds before the link expires.
 The default value is 1200 (20 minutes).